MagnumNight/webmapserver/README.md

 # GPS Visualization Tool

-This server exists simply to be able to plot GPS points (currently only CSV) on a map without having to worry about who owns the data.
+This server exists to plot GPS points (currently only CSV) on a map without worrying about who owns the data.

-The live server runs on a Digital Ocean droplet that is encrypted.
-Additionally, no data is stored on the server, other than the login credentials of the users.
+My live server runs on a Digital Ocean droplet that is encrypted.
+Additionally, no data besides the users' login credentials are stored on the server.
+Shoot me a message if you would like access to the live server.

 ## Prerequisites